Lenny Kravitz: 1991–2001: Popularity established

-In 1994, Kravitz recorded "Main Squeeze" with Teena Marie from her Passion Play CD.
-Kravitz also made a video to pay tribute to Teena Marie when she suddenly died on December 26, 2010.
-He recorded a funk-rock version of the song "Deuce" for the KISS cover album Kiss My Ass: Classic Kiss Regrooved.
+In 1994, Kravitz recorded "Main Squeeze" with Teena Marie from her Passion Play album.
+Kravitz also made a video to pay tribute to Marie when she suddenly died on December 26, 2010.
+He recorded a funk-rock version of the song "Deuce" for the Kiss cover album Kiss My Ass: Classic Kiss Regrooved.
 The track featured Stevie Wonder on harmonica and background vocals.
-This song was one of three radio singles from the album, and was also the album's lead-off track.
-Roxie Roker, Kravitz's mother, died in California on December 2, 1995, of breast cancer at the age of 66.
-In 1995, Kravitz released the album Circus, which went to number 10 on the Billboard chart on the back of his past achievement.
-However, the album only had two hit singles: "Rock and Roll Is Dead" and "Can't Get You Off My Mind."